davidgiven/fluxengine/README.md

 pulsetrain, so we can be a lot cleverer.
 In fact, the disk doesn't even have to be spinning at the same speed.

+**Q.** Does it work on 5.25" drives?

+**A.** Yes!
+Although PC 5.25" drives spin at 360 RPM rather than 300 RPM, which means there's only 166ms of data on one per track rather than 200ms;
+if you try to write a 3.5" format disk onto one it probably won't work.

 **Q.** That's awesome!
 What formats does it support?

 **A.** I'm glad you asked the question.
 Not a lot, currently.